dapostol369/ghworkshop_sre/README.md

 c.
 Download files from git to $HOME.
 (NOTE $HOME needs to be defined).</br>
 NOTE: The data for mongo will persist in $HOME/ghc/mongodata

-d) If using UBUNTU, HAPROXY additional changes needed
+d) If using UBUNTU, HAPROXY requires additional setup
-- You will need to setup the HAPROXY to setup you haproxy ubuntu environment.Please see this [doc](https://linoxide.com/ubuntu-how-to/setup-haproxy-ubuntu-16-04/)
+- You will need to setup the HAPROXY environment.
+Please see this [doc](https://linoxide.com/ubuntu-how-to/setup-haproxy-ubuntu-16-04/)
 - This [doc]( https://www.digitalocean.com/community/tutorials/an-introduction-to-haproxy-and-load-balancing-concepts ) explains the haproxy concepts.
-- Also need to copy the "haproxy/haproxy_ubuntu.cfg" and copy it to the "haproxy.cfg" file
+- Also you need to copy the "haproxy/haproxy_ubuntu.cfg" and replace the "haproxy.cfg" file

 # TO RUN the web app
 a.
 Change dir: cd $HOME/ghworkshop_sre/webapp/app </br>